-• the establishment of an effective care network for every student, the provision of satisfying and fulfilling learning experiences within a safe, encouraging, and compassionate environment, and
+• the establishment of an effective care network for every student, the provision of satisfying

 • The development of quality relationships within the total school community.
 Everyone in the College is involved in pastoral care.
 Pastoral care is not solely a responsibility for House Tutors, House Patrons, our Chaplain, Head of Secondary Students or other specialist staff.
 Every member of staff (teaching and non-teaching) has a responsibility and is accountable for the pastoral care of students.
 The well-being and care of students is the core of the College's teaching and learning program (curricular, co-curricular and extra-curricular).